craigzearfoss/classes_udemy-materials-new/react-tutorial-projects-course/NOTES.md

       1. A callback function that gets invoked after each render.
       2. An array that let's React know whether to run the callback function.
   - **useContext** - preferred method to work with context api instead of using render props.
+  - **useRef** - returns an object with the property of "current".
+    - It holds the value between renders.
+    - It doesn't have the function to change the value.